|Lat/Lon:||46.27467°N / 12.99691°E|

 All these mountain roads are very attractive goals for mountain (and ordinary) bikers.

 From Cuel di Forchia also the summit of Monte Covria can be reached by a marked path.
-We need some 45 minutes to reach the top.
+We need some 45 minutes to reach it, but it offers no views around.